 - It usually is possible to go back to school or work two weeks after the surgery, and the wound heals within 4-8 weeks

 Rick and complication

-Chin reduction is a simple and safe procedure, especially as it is performed by highly qualified surgeons.
+Chin reduction is a simple and safe procedure, especially as highly qualified surgeons perform it.
 However, patients should be informed of the following possible risks and complications as a good practice: